oracle-quickstart/oci-cloudnative/src/fulfillment/README.md

 ## Messaging with NATS.io

 The messaging system used is [nats.io](https://nats.io).
 NATS is a production ready messaging system that is extremely light weight.
-Its also a Cloud Native, a CNCF project with Kubernetes and Prometheus integrations.
+It's also a cloud-native CNCF project with Kubernetes and Prometheus integrations.